basarat/mobx-typescript-react/04 stateClasses/README.md

 ***Select the app.tsx file***
-* Now lets create the UI for our application that allows use to add items to the list and reset the list.
+* Now lets create the UI for our application that uses features of this state class.

 ```ts
 import { observer } from 'mobx-react';